imarc/handbook/strategy.markdown

 > “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.”
 > –Sun Tzu

-The *goal* of all strategy activity is to produce a clear and concise blueprint for an application or website. **Strategy work aims to clearly define the project for the client and production team while focusing on a positive end-user experience.**
+The <span style="color:blue;">goal</span> of all strategy activity is to produce a clear and concise blueprint for an application or website. **Strategy work aims to clearly define the project for the client and production team while focusing on a positive end-user experience.**

 Strategy work will sanity check recommendations from the proposal against actual client needs.
 Strategy deliverables override recommendations from the proposal where necessary and agreed upon by the client.